- Development Services

 - Draft Submission of Housing Element Update to HCD (May 10, 2021) – completed, the City submitted the update to the Draft Housing Element to HCD for a 60-day review

-- Virtual Public Safety Community Workshop 2 and Preliminary Draft Release for Public Review (Summer/Fall 2021)
+- Public Safety Community Workshop 2 and Preliminary Draft Release for Public Review (Winter, 2023)